papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/0_overview.md

 Built with Flutter for potential cross-platform compatibility, but primarily tested on Android devices.
 The app supports data persistence and provides export functionality for external analysis.

+## How it could be improved
+- Proper handling of time zone changes.
+- Implement automatic backups of app data with Google Drive, OneDrive, etc. accounts.
+- Ability to edit sleep entries and drag-and-drop events from the classic sleep diary visualisation.
+- Ability to export the generated sleep diary as a multi-page PDF.
+- More appearance settings – ability to customise font style, font size, and more color themes.

 ## Documentation Contents

 1. **[User Interface](1_user_interface.md)**